yaswanthkata/wcf/README.md

  var res = helper.GetResponse(serviceData, "India");

- And the res would be
+ And the res would be (sorry not able to paste the exact response because of formatting done by github.You can check out the wsdl in SOAP UI)

+ "
  <NewDataSet>
   <Table>
     <Country>British Indian Ocean Territory</Country>